-SIU probe reveals FS Premier's office funded dead student, foreign nationals and relatives
+SIU probe reveals FS premier's office funded dead student, foreign nationals, relatives

 The SIU found that the student received bursary funding from both the Office of the Premier and the National Student Financial Aid Scheme (NSFAS).

-The Premier’s Office paid R34,891.60 to the University of the Free State, while NSFAS deposited R13,000 into the student’s bank account after his death.
+The Premier’s Office paid R34 891.60 to the University of the Free State, while NSFAS deposited R13 000 into the student’s bank account after his death.

 The student’s parents later used the NSFAS funds.